Revising the quantum work fluctuation framework to encompass energy conservation: Probabilistic violations of the second law: quantum vs classical JE

 It is easy to check that $e^{\pi a^2} \big[ 1 + \erf(a \sqrt{\pi}) \big] > 2 - e^{\pi a^2} \big[ 1 - \erf(a \sqrt{\pi}) \big]$.
 Therefore, in view of the monotonicity of the left-hand side of Eq.~\eqref{tisch}, the $b$ in Eq.~\eqref{tisch} has to be $\leq a$.
 This guarantees that the inequality in Eq.~\eqref{stuhl} holds, which is of course what we expect: the imposition of the JE always leads to $\av{W_\d} \geq 0$.
 Note that the distributions in Eq.~\eqref{blah2} do not have a particular meaning and are for illustration purposes only.
 Also note that the discontinuity of $p_\cl(w_d)$ and $p_\qu(w_d)$ at $w_d = 0$ is not essential: if one wishes to get rid of it, one can easily bridge the values at $-0$ and $+0$ over an infinitesimally small interval around $w_d = 0$.
 This will only infinitesimally affect the integrals, and can be corrected for by an infinitesimal modification somewhere in the $w_d>0$ region.

 The existence of such distributions means that the quantum correction does not always necessitate an unusual behaviour in the second-law-violating regime of $W_\d < 0$.
-However, as is shown in Sec.~\ref{sec:gen_oneoverdelta}, such an arrangement stops being possible once $\qcV$ becomes larger than $\ln 2$.
+However, as is shown in Sec.~\ref{sec:gen_oneoverdelta} in the main text and Appendix~\ref{app:JE_violations_proof} above, such an arrangement stops being possible once $\qcV$ becomes larger than $\ln 2$.
 The maximal value of $\qcV$ for the distributions in Eq.~\eqref{blah2} is $\qcV_{\max} \approx 0.022116$, which is reached at $a_m \approx 0.851852$.
 And for $a_m$, Eq.~\eqref{tisch} gives us $b_m \approx 0.22654$.
 For these values of the parameters, the distributions in Eq.~\eqref{blah2} are plotted in Fig.~\ref{fig:kind_distributions}.

+Lastly, we emphasize that the distributions in Eq.~\eqref{blah2} are intended solely for illustrative purposes.
+Identifying possible physical realizations for them is beyond the scope of this paper.